kettro/TSWiFT/README.md

 available are between 0 and the Nyquist frequency (1/2 of the sampling frequency).
 The bins will be as wide as (Nyquist / window-size).

+The values in the bins that are returned will be scaled, to a gain of 4\*window-size. this can be taken off of the resultant bins by the user for whichever bins are desired to be scaled.
+The scaling by the window-size is due to the FFT, while the scaling of 4 is due to the fast-Hann window applied.
+This latter scaling may be left applied for an output that is approximately of the same magnitude as the un-windowed.

 ## Algorithm
 The TSWiFT is based on the work by L Richardson of Carnegie Mellon University, who developed a k-dimension version.
 This implementation is only a 1D-version.